 Mistake 2: Letting the child brush his/her teeth on their own.

 Children are enthusiastic little beings.
 One can see their curiosity to do almost anything when they ‘play-pretend’.
 But these make-believe games also lets one know that children, well, are children.
 They lack the aptitude to effectively brush their teeth.
 If you allow them to brush on their own they leave several surfaces unclean.

-Solution: Parents should provide supervision to children while brushing teeth.
+Solution: Parents should provide supervision to children while brushing their teeth.
 They should oversee the act of brushing until the child is 8 years old.

 Mistake 3: Putting babies to sleep with their bottle

 We can all agree that babies are the cutest.
 Yet these cute tiny creatures can be masters of nuisances, as they have a tendency to wake up in the middle of the night.
-The prize for such sudden rise and shine moments of the babies is paid by the parent’s sleep.
+The prize for the sudden rise and shine moments of the babies is paid for by the parent’s sleep.